slawinsky/about-me/README.md

 ### Contact Me

-You can reach me via email at jakubslawinsky@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/jakubslawinsky/).
+You can reach me via email at jakubslawinsky@gmail.com.